qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ## User Action Message Event

-This event is fired by a Qiy Node when it receives a message that requires interaction with the End User, and can be used by an End User application to detect that a feed request has been received.
+This event is fired by a Qiy Node when it has received a message that requires interaction with the End User, and can be used by an End User application to detect that a feed request has been received, see [Set feed source].

 Example event